mikeizbicki/cmc-csci040/hw_01/README.md

      - [ ] score at least 90% on Google's [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/?url=izbicki.me)

      - [ ] have at least two "follow backlinks" from other domains (other student's projects are okay)

+**NOTE:**
+If you believe that one of these checkboxes is not appropriate for your webpage for some reason, send me an email explaining why, and I can grant you an exception.

 ### Extra Credit: Social Media Engagement